-In this tutorial, we’re going to learn how to create a modern nature composition that has a vintage vibe.
+In this tutorial, we’re going to learn how to create a modern nature composition that has a vintage vibe in Procreate.
 We will draw inspiration from old European and Asian matchbooks, as well as modern botanical illustrations, and the plants around your yard!

 In order to follow along, make sure you have the following: